 She serves on the Research, Innovation, and Science Experts Group (RISE), directly advising European Commissioner Carlos Moedas on the EU science diplomacy strategy, and is an advisor to the Horizon 2020-European Science Diplomacy Cluster.
 She has received many recognitions, including “100 Spanish experts in innovation” by Fundación Cotec, “40 Under 40 Latinos in Foreign Policy” by The Huffington Post, and was a Global Competitiveness Leadership Fellow at Georgetown University.
 In 2019 she participated in the largest-ever all-women expedition to Antarctica to promote women in science diplomacy and climate action.

-Marga contributed to a session at S4D4C’s 2nd Networking Meeting ‘Towards a European Science Diplomacy Roadmap’ in Berlin.
+Marga contributed to a session at S4D4C’s 1st networking meeting in Madrid as well as the 2nd Networking Meeting ‘Towards a European Science Diplomacy Roadmap’ in Berlin.
+As a team member of our partner TWAS, she also contributes to S4D4C’s training efforts.